 Configuration Reference

-Dvara is configured through application.yml with environment variable overrides.
-All configuration lives under the gateway namespace.
+DVARA is configured through application.yml with environment variable overrides.
+Configuration is partitioned across three namespace families:

 Configuration Hierarchy